cwi-dis/igor/igor/std-plugins/iirfid/readme.md

 ## schema

+Some of the data is unique to the iirfid plugin, some other data (with _tags_ or _rfid_ in the name in stead of _iirfid_) is shared with other rfid reader plugins.

-* `sensors/rfid`: Collects hardware unique IDs (in order of the time the tags were presented) in sub-elements:
+* `sensors/iirfidrfid`: Collects hardware unique IDs (in order of the time the tags were presented) in sub-elements:
 	* `rfidtag`: 4 colon-separated hex bytes.
 * `sensors/tags`: Collects "known" tags in order presented in sub-elements:
 	* `tag`: human-readable name.
 * `plugindata/iirfid/host`: if non-empty, host to which the RFID reader is connected (must be reachable with _ssh_ without password).
 String.
 * `plugindata/iirfid/serial`: Serial device to which RFID reader is connected.
 String.
 * `plugindata/iirfid/baud`: Baud rate.
 Integer.
-* `plugindata/rfid/tag`: Maps mifar tag unique IDs to human-readable names:
+* `plugindata/rfid/tag`: Maps mifare tag unique IDs to human-readable names:
 	* `id`: 4 colon-separated hex bytes.
 	* `name`: human readable name.